WICG/origin-agent-cluster/README.md

 * Mandate process isolation or other implementation choices for user agents.
 * Give web developers visibility into process allocation.
+* "Fully" isolate an origin from all other origins, e.g. by preventing sharing of data via site-scoped storage or navigation.
+(See [below](#potential-future-work-on-further-isolation) for potential future work in that direction.)

 ## Proposed hints